 ABOUT DILIP JESTE

-He has written articles in supplements to Time and Esquire, has been interviewed on the National Public Radio, and has been cited in the New York Times, Boston Globe, Los Angeles Times, Newsday, and Reader’s Digest.
-He is in the Institute of Scientific Information list of the “world's most cited authors”--comprising less than one-half of one percent of all publishing researchers of the last two decades.
+He has been listed in “The Best Doctors in America” and has been in the Institute of Scientific Information list of the “world's most cited authors”--comprising less than 0.5% percent of all publishing researchers of the previous two decades.

 Additionally, he has received awards from the American College of Psychiatrists, International Psychogeriatric Association, Universities of Pennsylvania, Pittsburgh, Cincinnati, and Maryland, and from Weill Cornell Medical College, Beth Israel Hospital, NY, and Jefferson Medical College, Philadelphia.